google/real-time-intelligence-workshop/RealTimePrediction/realtime-intelligence-main/README.md

 ![ExternalIP](images/op_externalip.png)

 Step 08.
-Execute script install_packages.sh to install the necessary packages.
+Execute script  to install the necessary packages.

+        ./install_packages.sh

- These packages are necessary to run tensorflow and apache beam processes
+ - These packages are necessary to run tensorflow and apache beam processes

 Step 09.
 Execute script create_train_data.sh to create data for model training.